 I will not be humiliated into slinking around with my eyes on the ground, crawling on my belly like a worm.

-Okay, I did finally stop once summer break hit and we all went our separate ways for three months.
-I considered resuming on the first day of eighth grade, but I felt the point had been made.
+Okay, I did finally stop writing to Steve over summer break when we all went our separate ways for three months.
+I could have resumed on the first day of eighth grade, but I felt the point had been made.

 Fine.
 Pulverized into the dust that had once reeked of rotting horse.

 Looking back on this escapade now, it actually contains one of the few instances of my life where I hold immense regret.
 I don’t have many of those, but this is one of them.

 "Why?" people ask after hearing the story.
 "He deserved everything you gave him!
 I would have done way worse to him."